GFaure9/yaml-ML/README.md

 pip install -e .
 ```

-## 🧩 About the `yaml_ml` framework...

-`yaml_ml` was designed with a modular architecture, with the aim of facilitating the
-integration of new models and data preprocessing techniques as needed.
-So do not hesitate to fork the project and extend the list of available ML models
-or preprocessing methods by "plugging" your favorite ones following the package's architecture.

----

 ## ✅ Tests

 If you cloned the repo and installed the package from source (`pip install -e .`),